| Lumb Farm 2008 | |||||||||||||||||||||||||

 Ashes On Fire Your correspondent missed most of this, of course, as he was in a huge tent putting a confused child to bed.
 Thus, the distant crooning of Wob and Pog served only as a faint balm to counterbalance the outraged howling of his affronted daughter, while the timeless Mark Astronaut’s performance was but an echo of a dream…

-Ashes Over Sunday
+Ashes Over Sunday morning.

-colouring, during which many of Mr. Brian Cant’s greatest hits were
+many of Mr. Brian Cant’s greatest hits were played.
+This was followed

-played.
-This was followed by Mourning for Autumn and the final set from
+by Mourning for Autumn and the final set from Blyth Power, after which

-Blyth Power, after which we all packed up and went home – eventually.
+we all packed up and went home – eventually.

 |